nustackdev/nustack.dev/layer1_kv.md

 ("users", "alice", "profile")
 ```

-But TKV Storage doesn't KNOW this is hierarchical.
+But KV Storage doesn't KNOW this is hierarchical.
 Higher layers interpret it.

 ### Type Safety